coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       instances and avoid ambiguity in general.
 Setting a parameter of a class as an input forces proof search to be driven by that index of the class, with ``!`` allowing existentials to appear in the index but not at its head.
+      One can also use the :attr:`modes` attribute on :cmd:`Class` declarations to set their modes at declaration time.

    .. note::